-5.12 Obligations of accredited person-at the "unrestricted" level
+5.12 Obligations of accredited person

-- (1) A person who is accredited at the "unrestricted" level An accredited person must: - (a) take the steps outlined in Schedule 2 which relate to protecting CDR data from: - (i) misuse, interference and loss; and - (ii) unauthorised access, modification or disclosure; and - (b) have internal dispute resolution processes that meet the internal dispute resolution requirements in relation to one or more designated sectors; and - (c) be a member of a recognised external dispute resolution scheme in relation to CDR consumer complaints; and - (d) have addresses for service; and - (e) if the applicant is a foreign entity-have a local agent that has addresses for service; and - (f) ensure that it is licensed or otherwise authorised to use any CDR logo, including as required by the data standards. - Note 1: See sector Schedules Schedules to these rules for how this provision might operate differently for different designated sectors. - Note 2: For the banking sector, see clause 7.4 of Schedule 3. - Note 3: For paragraph (a), the steps outlined in Schedule 2 relate to privacy safeguard 12 (see subsection 56EO(1) of the Act and rule 7.11 of these rules). - Note 4: For paragraph (b), see rule 1.7 for the meaning of "meets the internal dispute resolution requirements".
-See also: - for the banking sector-clause 5.1 of Schedule 3; - for the energy sector-clause 5.1 of Schedule 4. - Note 4: For paragraph (b), see the definition of "meets the internal dispute resolution requirements" in relation to the banking sector in subrule 1.7(1), and see clause 5.1 of Schedule 3. - Note 5: For paragraphs (d) and (e), see rule 1.7 for the meaning of "addresses for service". - Note 6: This subrule is a civil penalty provision (see rule 9.8). - (2) A person who is accredited at the "unrestricted" level An accredited person must: - (a) be, having regard to the fit and proper person criteria, a fit and proper person to be accredited at that level; and - (b) have adequate insurance, or a comparable guarantee, appropriate to the level of accreditation, in light of the risk of CDR consumers not being properly compensated for any loss that might reasonably be expected to arise from a breach of obligations under any of the following to the extent that they are relevant to the management of CDR data: - (i) the Act; - (ii) any regulation made for the purposes of the Act; - (iii) these rules.
+- (1) An accredited person must: - (a) take the steps outlined in Schedule 2 which relate to protecting CDR data from: - (i) misuse, interference and loss; and - (ii) unauthorised access, modification or disclosure; and - (b) have internal dispute resolution processes that meet the internal dispute resolution requirements in relation to one or more designated sectors; and - (c) be a member of a recognised external dispute resolution scheme in relation to CDR consumer complaints; and - (d) have addresses for service; and - (e) if the applicant is a foreign entity-have a local agent that has addresses for service; and - (f) ensure that it is licensed or otherwise authorised to use any CDR logo, including as required by the data standards. - Note 1: See sector Schedules for how this provision might operate differently for different designated sectors. - Note 2: For the banking sector, see clause 7.4 of Schedule 3. - Note 3: For paragraph (a), the steps outlined in Schedule 2 relate to privacy safeguard 12 (see subsection 56EO(1) of the Act and rule 7.11 of these rules). - Note 4: For paragraph (b), see rule 1.7 for the meaning of "meets the internal dispute resolution requirements".
+See also: - for the banking sector-clause 5.1 of Schedule 3; - for the energy sector-clause 5.1 of Schedule 4. - Note 5: For paragraphs (d) and (e), see rule 1.7 for the meaning of "addresses for service". - Note 6: This subrule is a civil penalty provision (see rule 9.8). - (2) An accredited person must: - (a) be, having regard to the fit and proper person criteria, a fit and proper person to be accredited at that level; and - (b) have adequate insurance, or a comparable guarantee, in light of the risk of CDR consumers not being properly compensated for any loss that might reasonably be expected to arise from a breach of obligations under any of the following to the extent that they are relevant to the management of CDR data: - (i) the Act; - (ii) any regulation made for the purposes of the Act; - (iii) these rules.